Docter60/sgi-irix-net-boot-guide/README.md

     - [TFTP failure: get ...](#tftp-failure-get-)
     - [NFS server \<server\> not responding still trying](#nfs-server-server-not-responding-still-trying)
     - [Port mapper failure](#port-mapper-failure)

+## Typographic Conventions

+Ellipsis (...) in the code blocks just means "there might be stuff above or below this".
+Anything to the right of an ellipsis is just a comment.

+**Boldface** file paths accompanied by a code block show where this file is located and what content will be added/edited.

 ## Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;This guide explains how to configure and maintain Silicon Graphics software on a modern linux machine so that one or more networked SGI machines can net boot the IRIX operating system.
 The linux server software will be configured to both boot installation material as well as boot IRIX itself for the clients.